Mailisyorlik/Mailsyorlik/README.md

 Hi, I'm Liam!

-I am a Research Associate at Carbon Direct, where I work on a variety of topics:
+I am a Research Associate at Carbon Direct, where I work on a variety of things:
 - NLP, including topic modeling and information extraction of sustainability-related documents :robot:
 - Electricity/emissions modeling :zap:
 - Carbon accounting 📊